jassecurity/Google-Cybersecurity-Cert/Foundations-of-Cybersecurity/module-01.md

 ## Stepping Into the Cybersecurity World

 I just finished Module 1 of Google’s Cybersecurity Certificate, and while I’ve always had an interest in security, this gave structure and shape to that curiosity.
-Forget the Hollywood stuff, black hoodies and blinking green code- this is about **real systems, real risks, and real responsibility**.
+Forget the Hollywood stuff, black hoodies and blinking green code, this is about **real systems, real risks, and real responsibility**.
 It’s got layers: people, tools, policies, ethics, attackers, and defenders.

 ---